 The first ropes were made of hemp (weighed down by water during ascents) and a few nylon ropes of varying elasticity.
 Flexible metal ladders were made and paid for themselves, sometimes from ski pole off-cuts (linked together with carabiners).
 Helmets are fitted with acetylene lamps (or carbide lamps), and wetsuits quickly soak up water.

-On May 25, 1953, the same team descended to the bottom of the Cairn shaft (-103m), but one of them (Ruiz) fell 16 m, without too much harm.) the ladder having broken.
+On 25th May, the same team descended to the bottom of the Cairn shaft (-103m), but one of them (Ruiz) fell 16 m, without too much harm.) the ladder having broken.
 The exploration stops there, for lack of equipment, but they come back up enthusiastically.

-July 14, with its bank holiday, was quickly chosen as the date for the next expedition.
+The 14th July, with its bank holiday, was quickly chosen as the date for the next expedition.
 However, they needed to gather sufficient equipment, as they could no longer count on the Lyon team.
 Claude Arnaud (Spéléo club de Genève) and Georges Garby (Spéléo club de Dijon) answered the call and joined the group with additional equipment.

-THE river in their film has become reality!
+The river in their film has become reality!

 They travel through this vast gallery with its 40m-high ceiling, skirting the river as it meanders between sandy beaches and gigantic boulders that have fallen from the ceiling.